nitesh1989/GeneExpressionDataAnalysis/affyData/markdown/03_dge2gsa.md

 we need to identify the genes in the FGS, and give also a ranking statistics.
 To this end we will use the t-statistics obtained using the topTable() function

+The **geneSetTest()** tests whether genes in the set are more differentially expressed than genes not in the set.

+By contrast, a self-contained gene set test such as **roast()** tests whether genes in the test set are differentially expressed, in an absolute sense, without regard to any other genes on the array.

 The test on the fisrt FGS: default parameters